Sourdough Recipe For Beginners

 4. Preheat and Bake

-• Use rice flour to dust your tea towel—it prevents sticking better than regular flour.
+• Use rice flour to dust your tea towel instead of regular flour!

 FAQs